-Faculty: Professors Bahr, Brown, Carroll, DeMets, Feigl, Geary, Goodwin, Johnson, Roden, Singer, Thurber, Tikoff, Tobin, Valley, Wang; Associate Professors Kelly, Peters, Xu; Assistant Professors Cardiff, Carlson, Meyers
+Faculty: Professors Bahr, Brown, Carroll, DeMets, Feigl, Geary, Goodwin, Johnson, Kelly, Roden, Singer, Thurber, Tikoff, Tobin, Valley, Wang; Associate Professors Meyers, Peters, Xu; Assistant Professors Cardiff, Marcott, Zoet

 The Department of Geoscience provides opportunity for advanced study leading to the master of science and the doctor of philosophy degrees.
 Broad research interests and numerous fields of specialization among the members of the faculty provide research opportunities in all major fields of earth science including geochemistry, geophysics, hydrogeology, microbial geoscience, mineralogy, nano-geoscience, paleontology, petrology, quaternary geology, sedimentology, structural geology, and tectonics.

-Students may also obtain a joint master's degree in geoscience and water resources management if approved by both programs and the Graduate School.
 The graduate student is expected to acquire a broad foundation in geoscience and in the supporting sciences before specializing.
 Courses are selected by the student in consultation with a three-member Guidance and Evaluation Committee.
-Field experience is emphasized as an integral part of the training.
-Individual research is required in all graduate work.
-It is expected that the candidate for an advanced degree will make original contributions, develop new ideas, and complete a dissertation suitable for publication.
+Individual research and scholarship is required in all graduate work.
+It is expected that the candidate for an advanced degree will make original contributions, develop new ideas, and complete a dissertation suitable for publication in a peer-reviewed journal, book, or report.
+Students may also obtain a joint master's degree in geoscience and water resources management if approved by both programs and the Graduate School.

+The department maintains a variety of cutting-edge laboratories in Lewis G. Weeks Hall for the Geological Sciences.
+Strong connections also exist between the geoscience and geological engineering programs.
 Library and research facilities are available for advanced work in all important branches of the science.
 Geological survey offices in the Madison area, both state and federal, provide opportunities for cooperation with Survey geologists and the use of Survey facilities.
-The department maintains a variety of modern research laboratories in Lewis G. Weeks Hall for the Geological Sciences.

 Financial assistance sufficient to meet the ordinary expenses of graduate school is available to qualified students in the form of fellowships and teaching or research assistantships.
 Prospective students should contact the department for information on available financial aid.
 All applicants must take the Graduate Record Exam (GRE).

 Graduate students may enter the degree program with a bachelor's degree in geology or a related earth science, or some other field relevant to the intended field of specialization.
 In addition to meeting the minimum admission requirements of the Graduate School, candidates must have had one year each of college chemistry, physics, and calculus.
-A student entering the program with an undergraduate degree in geology must also have had at least a 6-8 credit course in geologic field mapping, such as a multiweek summer field course.
+Graduate students in paleobiology are allowed to substitute statistics courses for the calculus requirement.
+A student entering the program with an undergraduate degree in geology is expected to have completed a 6-8 credit course in geologic field mapping.

-Applicants will not normally be admitted with deficiencies in more than two one-semester courses in the required cognate subjects (for example, one year of physics, or one semester of physics and one semester of calculus).
+Applicants will not normally be admitted with deficiencies in more than two one-semester courses in the required cognate subjects (for example, a prospective student could be missing one semester of physics and one semester of calculus).
 Such deficiencies should be removed within the first year of graduate study.
 A deficiency in field geology normally must be removed before commencing graduate study.
 Promising students with excessive deficiencies may be advised to take courses as a Special student before becoming eligible to enter graduate studies.
 They cannot, however, receive financial aid while a Special student.

 Feedback, questions or accessibility issues: comments